 Maine health insurance

 How healthy is living in Maine?
-It climbed one spot to 9th in the 2012 edition of America's Health Rankings® by the United Health Foundation.
+The state fell one spot to #16, according to the 2013 edition of America’s Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on Maine.

 Trust for America’s Health is another source for key Maine health quality findings.